-Moving forward: Myrtle Beach City Council discusses next steps for Superblock
+What should downtown Myrtle Beach look like for the next 20 years?

-The City of Myrtle Beach is searching for a downtown master plan consultant to help with the revitalization of the Superblock.
+The City of Myrtle Beach is searching for a downtown master plan consultant to help with revitalizing the downtown Superblock.

-During a city council budget retreat Tuesday morning, council members discussed a request for proposal that focused on four main goals for a consultant — to establish a vision and identity for downtown Myrtle Beach, propose goals for that plan as well as strategies to achieve those goals.
+During a city council budget retreat Tuesday morning, council members discussed a request for proposals that focused on four main goals for a consultant — to establish a vision and identity for downtown Myrtle Beach, propose goals for that plan as well as strategies to achieve those goals.

 “We’re not looking for a consultant to write a report,” Myrtle Beach City Manager John Pedersen said.
 “Instead, what you’re looking for is a subject expert.
 So this will require even more time.”